 The proposed development includes the installation of an on-site septic system to serve the residence.
-The applicants' geologic consultants performed percolation tests and evaluated the proposed septic system.
+The applicant's geologic consultants performed percolation tests and evaluated the proposed septic system as reported in "Geologic Observation" report by

+GeoSystems, Inc. dated September 26, 2006.
 The report concludes that the site is suitable for the septic system and there would be no adverse impact to the site or surrounding areas from the use of a septic system.
 Finally, the County of Los Angeles Environmental Health Department has given in-concept approval of the proposed septic system, determining that the system meets the requirements of the plumbing code.
 The Commission has found that conformance with the provisions of the plumbing code is protective of resources.

 In addition, the Commission has found that night lighting of areas in the Malibu/Santa Monica Mountains creates a visual impact to nearby scenic roads, parks, and trails.
 In addition, night lighting may alter or disrupt feeding, nesting, and roosting activities of native wildlife species.
 The subject site contains environmentally sensitive habitat.
-Therefore, Special Condition No. Seven (7) limits night lighting of the site in general; limits lighting to the developed area of the site; and specifies that lighting be shielded downward.
+Therefore, Special Condition Seven (7) limits night lighting of the site in general; limits lighting to the developed area of the site; and specifies that lighting be shielded downward.
 The restriction on night lighting is necessary to protect the night time rural character of this portion of the Santa Monica Mountains consistent with the scenic and visual qualities of this coastal area.
 In addition, low intensity security lighting will assist in minimizing the disruption of wildlife traversing this rural and relatively undisturbed area at night.
 Thus, the lighting restrictions will attenuate the impacts of unnatural light sources and reduce impacts to sensitive wildlife species.

-Furthermore, fencing of the site would adversely impact the movement of wildlife through the chaparral and coastal sage scrub ESHA on this parcel.
-Therefore, the Commission finds it is necessary to limit fencing on the site to only that area within Zone B of the applicant's Fire Department-approved preliminary fuel modification plan (50 feet from structures), as required in Special Condition Two (2).
+Furthermore, fencing of the site would adversely impact the movement of wildlife through the chaparral ESHA on this parcel.
+The site is within the Solstice Canyon Watershed, as designated by the Malibu/Santa Monica Mountains Land Use Plan.
+Therefore, the Commission finds it is necessary to limit fencing, if any, to Zone B of the applicant's Fire Department-approved preliminary fuel modification plan (50 feet from structures), as required in Special Condition Two (2).

 Finally, the Commission finds that the amount and location of any new development that may be proposed in the future on the subject site is significantly limited by the unique nature of the site and the environmental constraints discussed above.
-Therefore, to ensure that any future structures, additions, change in landscaping or intensity of use at the project site, that may otherwise be exempt from coastal permit requirements, are reviewed by the Commission for consistency with the resource protection policies of the Coastal Act, Special Condition No. Nine (9), the future development restriction, has been required.
-Special Condition No. Ten (10) requires the applicant to record a deed restriction that imposes the terms and conditions of this permit as restrictions on use and enjoyment of the property and provides any prospective purchaser of the site with recorded notice that the restrictions are imposed on the subject property.
+Therefore, to ensure that any future structures, additions, change in landscaping or intensity of use at the project site, that may otherwise be exempt from coastal permit requirements, are reviewed by the Commission for consistency with the resource protection policies of the Coastal Act, Special Condition Nine (9), the future development restriction, has been required.
+Additionally, Special Condition Ten (10) requires the applicants to record a deed restriction that imposes the terms and conditions of this permit as restrictions on use and enjoyment of the property and provides any prospective purchaser of the site with recorded notice that the restrictions are imposed on the subject property.